Operations- and Uncertainty-Aware Installation of FACTS Devices in a Large Transmission System: Numerical Experiments: Multiple-Scenario-Aware Long-term Planning

-This experiment is done with 16 sampled scenarios (2 out of 16 are AC-OPF infeasible) for the 10 year horizon and with assumed yearly loading growth (factor $\beta$) of 0.5~\%.
-The optimal investment found is shown in Fig.~\ref{fig:10yearsLDcurveInvestPol} (coding of loads and gens is the same).
-The algorithm outputs solution resulting in installation of 2 SCs and 1 SVC FACTS devices to resolve infeasibility of some of the samples.
-Average congestion cost for the sampled scenarios is 5738~\$/hour and the average generation cost saving received is 3369~\$/hour.
-The solution is sparse and non-local (new FACTS are installed sufficiently far away from nodes and lines where the initial congestion was observed).
+This experiment is done with 16 sampled scenarios (2 of 16 are AC-OPF infeasible) for the 10-year horizon and with assumed yearly loading growth (factor $\beta$) of 0.5\%.
+The resulting optimal investment is shown in Fig.~\ref{fig:10yearsLDcurveInvestPol} (coding of loads and gens is the same).
+The algorithm outputs a solution resulting in installation of two SC devices and one SVC device to resolve the infeasibility of some of the samples.
+Average congestion cost of the sampled scenarios is 5738\$/hour, and the average generation cost savings is 3369\$/hour.
+The solution is sparse and nonlocal (new FACTS devices are installed sufficiently far away from nodes and lines where the initial congestion was observed).
+SVC installation is relatively small in that case because congestion was much more significant for sampled scenarios than infeasibility, basically sampled two AC-OPF infeasible conditions are still close to the feasibility region.